mgoodman96/TrafficTally/README.md

 **Automated Traffic Analysis Using Computer Vision**

+**Project by Michael Goodman in part with the Applied Data Science Program at The University of Chicago**

 TrafficTally is a computer vision-powered solution designed to automate and streamline urban traffic studies.
 By leveraging **YOLOv11 Nano with ByteTrack**, the system efficiently detects and tracks pedestrians, bicycles, and vehicles in traffic footage, significantly reducing manual review time.

 ## 📌 Project Overview